Ford Explorer vs. the Competition - 2026 Model Comparison

 2 |

 First up to challenge the Ford Explorer is the Chevrolet Traverse.
-Comparing equivalent trim levels, the Explorer begins with a very slight price advantage.
-In terms of performance, not only does the Explorer offer far greater torque than the Traverse -- it’s also vastly superior when it comes to efficiency.
-Across all three EPA measurements of fuel economy, the Explorer dominates the Chevrolet Traverse.
+Comparing equivalent trim levels, the Explorer begins with a siginificant price advantage.
+In terms of fuel economy, the Explorer dominates the Chevrolet Traverse when it comes to highway EPA-estimated MPG ratings.
+Spending less time and money at the gas station sounds like a win to us!

 The number of creature comforts you’ll receive by choosing the Explorer over the Traverse is also worth highlighting.
-Great for loading cargo when your hands are full, the power rear liftgate of the Explorer opens with the touch of a button.
-Traverse owners will have to settle for a manual rear liftgate.
 Keeping your electronic devices charged up on an extended road trip is always important.
-That’s why Ford equips the Explorer with an impressive total of 5 12V DC power outlets compared to just two inside the Chevrolet Traverse.
-Finally, the Explorer comes standard with a power 8-way driver’s seat to help you find your ideal driving position.
-Traverse owners have to manually adjust their seats.
-Across both the front and second row of seats, the Explorer offers more legroom as well.
+That’s why Ford equips the Explorer with an impressive total of three 12V DC power outlets compared to just two inside the Chevrolet Traverse.
+The Explorer also offers greater rear headroom than the Traverse.
+There’s also no substitute for the reassurance provided by the standard Driver Attention Alert feature of the Ford Explorer.

 Safety is always important when it comes to transporting your loved ones around town.
 Every Ford Explorer comes standard with Ford Co-Pilot360 -- a comprehensive collection of advanced driver-assistive safety features.
-These include blind-spot monitoring and reverse parking sensors.
-Want these great features on a Chevrolet Traverse.
-Be prepared to open up your wallet in order to step up to a higher trim level to receive the same equipment.
+Be prepared to open up your wallet in order to step up to a higher trim level to receive the same equipment at Chevrolet.
+A larger digital gauge cluster is another perk that comes from choosing the Explorer.
 Clearly, the Chevrolet Traverse is no match for the Ford Explorer.

 Ford Explorer vs Honda Pilot